prbasyal-amd/amdgpu-docs-new/docs/index.md

     "keywords": "Instinct, GPU, how to, conceptual, PCIe, IOMMU, install"
 ---

-# AMD Instinct Data Center GPU Driver
+# AMD GPU Driver (amdgpu)

+The AMD GPU driver (amdgpu) is an open-source software.
+It is a key element in the software ecosystems (ROCm user space, AMD GPU virtualization and frameworks) that allows powerful AMD GPUs in data centers to function optimally for AI & HPC applications workloads.

-This site documents the features and capabilities of the AMD GPU driver, amdgpu, along with GPU BIOS compatibility information.
+This site documents the features and capabilities of the AMD GPU driver, installation, and compatibility information.

 The AMD Instinct documentation is organized into the following categories: